phucnguyen81/lab/README.md

 # Description

-An app for learning Jenkins.
+A simple Django app to learn Continuous Delivery.

 # Installation